SectorLabs/django-db-connection-retrier/README.md

 When the Django app (`dbconnectionretrier`) loads, a hook is installed in Django's [`BaseDatabaseWrapper.ensure_connection`](https://github.com/django/django/blob/master/django/db/backends/base/base.py#L216) that catches `django.db.OperationalError`.
 If the error raised is a DNS error, the connction attempt is retried synchronously **three times**.

+---

+Tested on Django 2.0-2.3 and Python 3.7 and 3.8.
+Might work with other versions of Django and Python.

 ## Installation
 1. Install the package from PyPi: